tylerneylon/video-scripts/learn_lua_in_an_hour/part3.md

 goal: 44s

+The built-in `tonumber` function converts numbers and strings to numbers.

+    > = tonumber('2.7')
+    2.7

+goal: 49s

 Lua **strings** are immutable.
 You can use single- or double-quotes to type a literal.
 There's no big difference between the two.